anilabraham-IT/IntuneEDU/IntuneEDU/group-admin-delegate.md

 ## Remove an admin group
 1. From the Intune for Education dashboard, click **Groups**.
 2. Choose a group.
-This group will be the one your remove an admin group from managing.
+This group will be the one you remove an admin group from managing.
 3. Click the **Admins** tab.
 4. Select one or more groups from the list of admins.
 Then click **Remove Admins**.